Purpose

 obclient> SET GLOBAL secure_file_priv = "/" Query OK, 0 rows affected obclinet> \q ByeNote

-secure_file_privis aGLOBALvariable, you need to execute\qto exit the client and make the setting take effect.After reconnecting to the database, import data from an external file.
+secure_file_privis aGLOBALvariable, you must execute\qto make it take effect.After you reconnect to the database, import data from an external file.

 obclient> LOAD DATA INFILE 'test.sql' INTO TABLE t1; Query OK, 0 rows affected